Kavya2099/Heart-Attack-Analysis-Prediction/README.md

 - Finding **Mutual information** with the target feature
 - Applying **Decision tree classification, Random forest classifiaction and XGB classification** algorithms with different feature parameters and picking up the best model based on AUC score and accuracy
 - Used **Matplotlib and Seaborn Heatmap** for visualization
+-
+## Deploying model

+* Implemented the model in **Streamlit**.
+* XGB Model will predict whether a patient is at risk of experiencing a heart attack based on their clinical parameters.

+## Things to try it out next!
+* Applying crossvalidation concepts in model training
+* Applying Pipeline concepts in model training
+* Trying out other Feature selection methods
+* Using Z scores to treat outliers
+* Applying other classification algorithms

 ## References: